jovial/stackhpc-ipa-hardware-managers/specs/system_nic.rst

 firmware version.

-In a heterogeneous cluster, it may be desirable to disable checking for a subset of the node.
-In order to allow this, the `disable_nic_firmware_check` flag can be set in the ironic node info.
-This will stop checking entirely and cleaing should always pass.
+In a heterogeneous cluster, it may be desirable to disable checking for a subset of the nodes.
+In order to allow this, the `disable_nic_firmware_check` flag can be set in `extra` property of the ironic node info.
+This will stop cleaning entirely and cleaning should always pass.

 Alternatives
 ------------